keithgmitchell/PUMA/README.md

 as well as a descriptive suffix such as ‘functional_profile’, ‘anacapa’, ‘MrDNA’, or ‘QIIME 2’ such as that shown in the Protocol sections.
 In addition; the CLI version provides the option for a user to specify an additional unique string to enable automation and parallel processing.

+Be sure all sample names in the metadata and in the ASV/OTU table are matching an are only alphanumeric titles.
 + Running Anacapa Data:

         `python PumaCLI.py -otutable examples/anacapa_skirball_S18/16S_ASV_raw_taxonomy_70.tsv